A photographic precis of previous events

 Friday morning, dull and overcast but not raining, saw the cars assembling on the roof car park at Eastleigh Airport with the Press in attendance.
 Leaving the Airport precincts, the convoy of Gordon-Keebles travelled to Beaulieu to line up in the grounds next to the National Motor Museum there.

 Saturday morning had a visit to Mottisfont Abbey followed by an assemblage of all the cars in front of the Southampton Civic Centre for the benefit of the Southampton population.
 This was rewarded by great interest in “their local car”.

-On Sunday morning, the cars were taken to Winchester for the morning - again much local interest was generated.
-After lunch the procession moved to Eastleigh High Street which was filled from end to end with 47 Gordon Keeble cars making a stunning and memorable sight and sound.
+On Sunday morning, the cars were taken to Winchester – again much local interest was generated.
+After lunch the procession moved to Eastleigh High Street which was filled from end to end with 47 Gordon-Keeble cars making a stunning and memorable sight and sound.

 The cars being assembled at the Southampton Civic Centre.
 As the cars arrived from the morning activities, there reached a saturation point and there was only just enough room to display them all.
 Attracted by the noise, there was a large crowd of onlookers showing considerable interest and knowledge of the cars.